SystemsApproach/private5g/software/directory.rst

   is easier if you know that connectivity to the AMF and UPF works correctly, which the *Emulated RAN* section helps to establish.

+  Our second hint is to join the ``#aether-onramp`` channel of the `ONF Workspace <https://onf-community.slack.com/>`__ on Slack, where questions about using OnRamp to bring up Aether are asked and answered.
+The ``Troubleshooting`` bookmark for that channel includes summaries of known issues.

 Source Repos
 ~~~~~~~~~~~~~~~~